 A mistake that many beginners make when drawing eyelids is forgetting to draw an edge.
 Forgetting that makes the eyelashes look like they’re too close to the eye.
 So don’t forget to draw the edge to get the placement for the eyelashes right.

 The drawing won’t look at you if you just draw the pupil in the center of the iris.
 The closer an object is that we humans look at, the more the pupils move towards the nose.
 The further away the object is, the more the pupils move to the center.

 So how do you draw eyes so that they look at you?
-You should make them squint just slightly.
+You should make them squint a tiny bit.
 Also, the edge of the iris should touch the lower eyelid and be slightly covered by the upper eyelid.
 You can also add some reflections of light in your sketch.

-By the way, if you can draw eyes confidently up to this step here, then you will be able to paint eyes without any problems as well.
+If you can draw the eyes up to this point with confidence, then you will also be able to paint them without any trouble.